 The Chinese are by nature greater Taoists than they are by culture Confucianists…

 It is in the nature of any history such as this one to focus on the collective at the expense of the individual’s experience, just as Confucianism does.
 But as we continue our journey down through China’s many centuries, it would be good to keep in mind that the roguish spirit of Laozi was always there as well, winking at the Chinese people from the sidelines, putting the lie to all of the high-flown rhetoric of their leaders.
-Now as ever, Taoism serves as the necessary counterpoint to their and our obsessions with politics and mass movements and wars, reflecting truths that are more personal, more soulful, and perhaps more profound than any mere political or even ethical philosophy can encompass.
-Ideologies and empires have come and gone in China, but the spirit of the Old Master abides.
+Now as ever, Taoism serves as the necessary counterpoint to their and our obsession with politics and mass movements and wars, reflecting truths that are more personal, more soulful, and perhaps more profound than any mere political or even ethical philosophy can encompass.
+Ideologies and empires have come and gone in China, but The Way of the Old Master abides.

 (A full listing of print and online sources used will follow the final article in this series.)